shobrook/mvpa/README.md

   <img src="method.png" />
 </p>

-`mvpa` is far less computationally expensive than SVM-based searchlights and can produce similar results(?)
+Notably, this tool is less computationally expensive than a SVM-based searchlight.

 ## Installation